Samsung/tizen-docs/docs/application/dotnet/api/overview.md

 A list of limitations is available at [Current Xamarin.Forms limitations](xamarin.forms-limitations.html).

 You can efficiently add Tizen wearable device specific user interfaces.
-Extended details for these APIs are available on the [Tizen.Wearable.CircularUI github](https://github.com/Samsung/Tizen.CircularUI/).
+The extended details for these APIs are available on the [Tizen.Wearable.CircularUI](https://github.com/Samsung/Tizen.CircularUI/).

 ## TizenFX API